buddhikasemasinghe/reimagined-simple-mazer/README.md

 # Reimagined Simple Mazer
-A TDD approach to implement a simple maze by well known algorithms in Java
+A TDD approach (partially :)) to implement a simple maze by well known algorithms in Java

 ### Assumptions
 * Evaluators will not expect to re-invent the wheel.